SVCE-ACM/A-December-of-Algorithms/README.md

 ## FAQ:
 #### Who can join the Challenge?
 Anyone who is passionate about coding and can dedicate a little time a day for the challenge for the next 31 days.

+#### When should I submit the pull request?
+You don't need to submit it everyday.
+Just submit it once you're done with all 31 algorithms.

 #### What if I'm not able to code every day?
 Not a problem.
 While coding every day is nice, we understand that other commitments might interfere with it.
 Plus its holiday season.
 So you don't have to solve one problem every day.
 Go at your own pace.
 One per day or 7 a week or even all 30 in a day.